NativeScript/NativeScript/tns-platform-declarations/README.md

  - `ios.d.ts` - For iOS SDK and runtime types.

-Using the declarations may conflict with DOM typings, consider using TypeScript 2.x.x or newer, and the following settings in your `tsconfig.json`:
+Using the declarations may conflict with DOM typings, consider using TypeScript 2.x.x and the following settings in your `tsconfig.json`:
 ```
 {
     "compilerOptions": {